Javascript is not enabled.

 • No copayments for medications.

-These plans also offer care coordinators to help you with your Medicare and Medicaid benefits.
+These plans offer care coordinators to help you with your Medicare and Medicaid benefits.
 D-SNPs have a network of providers who deal with Medicare and Medicaid.
 The care coordinators can also guide you to local community resources.

 What is an institutional special needs plan?

 Institutional special needs plans provide care coordination and sometimes oversight to avoid complications for Medicare beneficiaries who are expected to live for at least 90 days in a nursing home, skilled nursing facility or other institutional setting.
-I-SNPs can also cover people who live in the community but need institutional-level care in their homes.
+I-SNPs often cover people who live in the community but need institutional-level care in their homes, such as a nurse practitioner who:

 • Coordinates care between your primary care provider and a facility’s care team.